-- Training materials - ARD committee reports - ARD committee meeting invitations and notices - The results of the student's initial or most recent evaluation; and the present academic, developmental, and functional needs of the student. - Assessment data presented for considered by the ARD committee, including both state and District-wide assessment results, as well as other relevant information from the campus. - Privately obtained assessments provided by the student's parent or guardian - Forms demonstrating the District's request for consent for disclosure between the campus and private service providers - Formal and/or informal evaluations provided by the District or the student's parents or guardians in connection with consideration of Extended School Year eligibility
+- The results of the student's initial or most recent evaluation; and the present academic, developmental, and functional needs of the student. - Assessment data presented for considered by the ARD committee, including both state and District-wide assessment results, as well as other relevant information from the campus. - Privately obtained assessments provided by the student's parent or guardian - Forms demonstrating the District's request for consent for disclosure between the campus and private service providers - Formal and/or informal evaluations provided by the District or the student's parents or guardians in connection with consideration of Extended School Year eligibility